-No. However, in collective claims, the way the amount for moral damages awarded is calculated and the effect of the relevant decision (see above under questions 3.4 and 6.1) brings it closer to a pecuniary sentence, a so-called "civil sanction" imposed on the producer (article 10, paras.
-16.b and 20 of the Consumers' Law).
-It is noted that by the latest revision (see below under question 8.1), the obligation to allocate 20% of the moral damages awarded to the General Consumers' Secretariat so that same are invested for the promotion of policies regarding consumers' protection was abolished (article 10, para.
+No. However, in collective claims, the way the amount for moral damages awarded is calculated and the effect of the relevant decision (see questions 3.4 and 6.1 above) bring it closer to a pecuniary sentence - a so-called "civil sanction" imposed on the producer (article 10, paras 16.b and 20 of the Consumers' Law).
+It should be noted that by the latest revision (see question 8.1 below), the obligation to allocate 20% of the moral damages awarded to the General Consumers' Secretariat so that same are invested for the promotion of policies regarding consumer protection was abolished.
+It is noted that moral harm as a result of a collective claim may be awarded only once for the same breach of law (article 10, para.
 22 of the Consumers' Law).